openclimatefix/PVNet/experiments/india/005_extra_nwp_variables/readmd.md

 I wanted to run Windnet but testing some new nwp variables from ecmwf

+General conclusion, although more experiments could be done.
+The current nwp variables are about right.
+If you add lots it makes it worse.
+If you take some away, it makes it worse.

 ## Bugs

 Ran into a problem where found that some xamples have